Srizon143005/Savings-Tracker-Java-Project/README.md

 # Java-Projects
 This repository contains a java project that can track your savings &amp; expenses.

-This application is all about tracking your savings & expenses:
+This application is all about tracking your savings &amp; expenses:
 1. Set a target safety margin in "Target" tab.
 2. Enter your entries (savings/expenses) in "Entry" tab.
 3. In "History" tab, you can review your added entries.